-Cities and communities in the Network are of different sizes and are located in different parts of the world.
-According to Age-Friendly World, the network has more than 200 members in 26 countries covering 88 million people, with hundreds more cities and communities enrolled in age-friendly city initiatives through the Network’s 10 affiliated programs.
+Cities and communities in the Network can be any size and are and located all over the world.
+According to Age-Friendly World, the network has more than 600 members in 38 countries, encompassing 190 million people.

-All cities participating in the Age-Friendly City Movement can be viewed in the WHO Global Network map
+All cities participating in the Age-Friendly City Movement can be viewed on the WHO Global Network map.

-As of July 2015, three Marin cities have official WHO Age Friendly status–Sausalito, Fairfax and Corte Madera.
-Most all of the other cities and towns of Marin are in the process of meeting the qualifications so that they can apply for the WHO designation.
+As of July 2018, five Marin cities have official WHO Age-Friendly status: Sausalito, Fairfax, Corte Madera, Novato, and San Rafael.
+Most other Marin jurisdictions are in the process of meeting the qualifications so that they can apply for the WHO designation.